YashB63/GFG-Daily-Questions/README.md

     Given a number S, you need to check whether any permutation of the number S divisible by 8 or not.

+Day 68:

+  Q1: Check for children sum property in a Binary tree:

+    Given a binary tree having n nodes.
+    Check whether all of its nodes have the value equal to the sum of their child nodes.

+    Return 1 if all the nodes in the tree satisfy the given properties, else it return 0.

+    For every node, data value must be equal to the sum of data values in left and right children.
+    Consider data value as 0 for NULL child.
+    Also, leaves are considered to follow the property.

+  Q2: Check if the number is balanced:

+    Given an integer N which has odd number of digits, find whether the given number is a balanced or not.

+    An odd digit number is called a balanced number if the sum of all digits to the left of the middle digit and the sum of all digits to the right of the middle digit is equal.

+  Q3: Check if a number is divisible by 8:

+    Given a string representation of a number S, check if it is divisible by 8.